michelleful/BirthdayBraille/README.md

 ## Feedback

-Open a Github issue or contact me on Twitter with comments, corrections, questions. @michelleful in both places.
+Open a Github issue or contact me on Twitter with comments, corrections, questions.
+I'm @michelleful in both places.